 Full-fat milk is also high in a number of other essential nutrients, including Vitamins A and B12, potassium, magnesium, zinc, and riboflavin, which can help promote the healthy development of lean muscle tissue.

 Critics of the GOMAD diet are quick to claim that like most ‘fad diets,’ the GOMAD diet is unrealistic, unsustainable and overrated.
+It can be difficult to drink a gallon of milk every day, year after year.
+It's a "get big quick" diet, that may have unintended consequences like unwanted fat gain.

 One of the biggest drawbacks of the GOMAD diet is the fact that drinking an entire gallon — that’s 16 cups — of any liquid every day is difficult, let alone drinking full-fat whole milk.
 The GOMAD diet leaves you feeling full (and perhaps even bloated) all the time, which can be uncomfortable, to say the least.
 It’s also important to remember that the gallon of daily milk is a supplement.
 You still need to eat your regular daily diet in order to achieve the full effects of the added calories, fat, and protein in the milk.